 Neal’s Yard London restaurants includes the iconic Neal’s Yard Remedies Store, Neal’s Yard Dairy, Neal’s Yard Salad Bar, Londoner’s favourite 26 Grains, Casanova and Daughters, Homeslice Pizza, Wild Juicery and the popular Wild Food Café, that’s completely plant based.
 You may also like my post on the best desserts in London.

-Neal's Yard Covent Garden Restaurants
+Neal's Yard Covent Garden Cafe and Restaurants

 Neal’s Yard Remedies London